 ‘There is a ministry for everyone, each according to your means’ 2 Corinthians 8.11

-The thriving life of St Michael’s is chiefly a result of the many people who off their lives and skills to the glory of God and the service of his church.
+The thriving life of St Michael’s is chiefly a result of the many people who offer their time and skills to the glory of God and the service of his church.

 ‘Holy Dusters’ (Church Cleaning)

 The Holy Dusters meet at St Michael’s every other Saturday morning from 10-11am.
 The aim is to keep the church looking at its best for visitors and all those who worship here each week.
 It is an opportunity to take care of this beautiful church and to get to know other members of the congregation outside of services, and to show our love for St Michael’s in the simplest and most practical way from time to time.
 Just one hour six times a year is all that is required and help us to keep St Michael’s clean, welcoming and tidy.